PhilaniAntony/smart-contract-security-audit/README.md

 # Smart Contract Security Audits Repository

 Welcome to the centralized repository housing comprehensive security audit reports for multiple blockchain projects.
-This repository will serve as a growing library of audit findings and recommendations, ensuring transparency and trustworthiness across all reviewed smart contracts.
+This repository serves as a growing library of audit findings and recommendations, ensuring transparency and trustworthiness across all reviewed smart contracts.

 ---